-The Board is pleased to present the key corporate governance principles and practices implemented by the Group for the year ended 30 June 2007.
+The Board is pleased to present the key corporate governance principles and practices implemented by the Group during the year.

 Code Ref.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group A A.1 - • hip and control of the issuer; and be res .
+The Board should take decisions objec - A.1.1 Regular board meetings at least four times a year.
+The Board held 4 regular meets the year.
+Details of Directors' attendance set out below: Executive Directors Fung Wai Yiu (Chairman) Wong Chung Chong (Group Managing Director) Leung Tat Yan (resigned on 31 December 2007) Non-executive Directors Leung Churk Yin, Jeanny (re-designated as an Independent Non-executive Director on 19 September 2008) Lucas A. M. Laureys Herman Van de Velde

+Corporate Governance Practices

-Code Provisions Compliance Corporate Governance Practices adopted by the Group
+Code Ref.
+Code Provisions Compliance adopted by the Group

-А DIRECTORS

-A1 The Board

-Code Principle

-The Board should assume responsi directing and supervising the com - hip and control of the issuer; and be responsible e for

-A1.1 • Regular board meetings at least four times a year.
-1 • The Board held 4 regular meetings during year. g the

-• • Details of Directors' attendance records ar o cot

-out below : e sei

-Executive Directors Attend

-Fung Wai Yiu (Chairman) 4/4

-Wong Chung Chong, Eddie (Group Managing Director) 4/4

-Leung Tat Yan 4/4
+Independent

-Non-executive Directors
+Non-executive Directors Attendance

+Marvin Bienenfeld 4/4

+Chow Yu Chun, Alexander 4/4

-Leung Churk Yin, Jeanny 3/4
+Leung Ying Wah, Lambert 3/4

-Lucas A. M. Laureys 3/4

-Herman Van de Velde 3/4
+Lin Sun Mo, Willy 4/4

-Corporate Governance Practices Code Ref.
-Code Provisions Compliance adopted by the Group IndependentNon-executive DirectorsAttendanceMarvin Bienenfeld3/4Chow Yu Chun, Alexander4/4Leung Ying Wah, Lambert4/4Lin Sun Mo, Willy3/4 A1.2 All directors be given an opportunity to include matters in the agenda for regular board meetings.
-1 • Regular Board meetings are scheduled at least 3 months in advance to give Directors the opportunity to include matters in the agenda.
-A1.3 Notice at least 14 days be given for regular board meetings.
-1 • At least 14 days formal notice is given before each regular meeting.
-A1.4 • Access to advice and services of the company secretary 1 The Company Secretary is responsible for ensuring that Board procedures are complied with and advises the Board on corporate governance and compliance matters.
+A.1.2 All directors be given an opportunity to include matters in the agenda for regular board meetings. ✓ • Regular Board meetings are scheduled at least 3 months in advance to give Directors the opportunity to include matters in the agenda.

+A.1.3 Notice of at least 14 days be given for regular board meetings. √ At least 14 days formal notice is given before each regular meeting.

+A.1.4 Access to advice and services of the company secretary The Company Secretary is responsible for ensuring that Board procedures are complied with and advises the Board on corporate governance and compliance matters.
 Directors have direct access to the Company Secretary.

-A1.5 • Minutes of board meetings and board committee meetings should be kept by a duly appointed secretary of the meeting and open for inspection by directors √ • The Company Secretary is responsible for taking minutes of Board and Board Committee meetings.
+A.1.5 Minutes of board meetings and board committee meetings should be kept by a duly appointed secretary of the meeting and open for inspection by directors ✓ • The Company Secretary is responsible for taking minutes of Board meetings and Board Committee meetings.
 Such minutes are open for inspection by Directors.

-A1.6 Minutes should record in sufficient detail the matters considered by the board and decisions reached.
-Draft and final minutes sent to all directors for comments within a reasonable time. ✓ Minutes recorded in sufficient detail matters considered and decisions reached.
+A.1.6 Minutes should record in sufficient detail the matters considered by the board and decisions reached.
+Draft and final version of minutes should send to all directors for comments within a reasonable time. ✓ Minutes recorded in sufficient detail matters considered and decisions reached.
 Directors are given an opportunity to comment on draft Board minutes which are sent to Directors within a reasonable time (generally within 14 days) of the relevant meeting.